-Girls are encouraged to aim for breadth in their choice of subjects at GCSE level: Music, Fine Art, Graphic Design, Food and Nutrition, ICT and Business Studies, Chemistry, Biology, Physics or Double Award Science, Geography, History, Drama and Theatre Studies, Philosophy and Ethics and Physical Education are available in addition to a choice of foreign languages, including French, German and Spanish.
+Girls are encouraged to aim for breadth in their choice of subjects at GCSE level: Music, Fine Art, Graphic Design, Textiles, Food and Nutrition, ICT and Business Studies, Chemistry, Biology, Physics or Double Award Science, Geography, History, Drama and Theatre Studies, Philosophy and Ethics and Physical Education are available in addition to a choice of foreign languages, including French, German and Spanish.

 The school is Christian in outlook and welcomes girls of all faiths.
 Everyone is expected to attend morning assembly and to play an active part in planning and taking services from time to time.
 Girls attend Religious Studies lessons and the subject is a popular option for GCSE and A level.

 Working across both Junior House and Senior House, the Additional Learning Support department provides purposeful care and guidance to students throughout their time at Westfield.
 The highly skilled ALS team offer in-class provision, small group intervention and one-to-one support, always designed around the unique and individual needs of our pupils' academic and emotional wellbeing.
 Whether it is providing increased challenge or extra assistance, the pupil centred approach of ALS is at the heart of Westfield's aspirational and nurturing environment.

 Pupils receive Careers Education from Year 7 as part of their PSHE curriculum.